our latest production

 conceptualized by Hanne M. de Bruin & P. Rajagopal - Tamil script: P. Rajagopal

-An Indian-Dutch cultural project in collaboration with Het Nationale Ballet in Amsterdam; supported by the Netherlands Embassy in New Delhi
+Pārvai is an Indian-Dutch cultural project in collaboration with Het Nationale Ballet in Amsterdam that is supported by the Netherlands Embassy in New Delhi.

 TAVAM - தவம்